peterhinch/micropython_ra8875/docs/GUI.md

  * `scroll` Arg `n` Number of lines to scroll.
 A negative number scrolls up.
 If scrolling would achieve nothing because there are no extra lines to display, nothing will happen.
+ * `value` No args.
+Returns the number of lines of text stored in the widget.

 ###### [Jump to Contents](./GUI.md#contents)